Andrew Wailes: Middle years

 Wailes continued practicing choral music in various choirs upon leaving school, and played in various amateur orchestras throughout his secondary and early university years.
 While studying Arts/Law at Monash University, Wailes became involved with the Monash University Choral Society (MonUCS), eventually accepting an invitation to become Assistant Conductor, and serving in a number of committee positions including several years as MonUCS President.
 He was subsequently awarded life membership of MonUCS for his involvement in the choir as singer, concert manager, assistant conductor, and on two separate occasions as conductor pro tem.
 During this time he was also invited to take up the post of conductor at the Melbourne University Choral Society (MUCS), and was actively involved in the Australian National Choral Association (ANCA) as a member of the editorial committee of the National Choral Journal "Sing Out", as well as the Australian Intervarsity Choral Societies Association (AICSA), serving as National President for a number of years, and convening the 49th Australian Intervarsity Choral Festival.
 Wailes also performed extensively as a soloist with various choirs and early music ensembles, including several seasons with the National Youth Choir of Australia, the Geelong Early Music Group, and The Australian Opera (Opera Australia).
-He made his debut with The Australian Opera as an apprentice in Wagner's Die Meistersinger von Nuremberg in 1995.
+He made his debut with The Australian Opera as an apprentice in Wagner's Die Meistersinger von Nürnberg in 1995.

 Wailes was appointed Principal Conductor of Melbourne University Choral Society (MUCS) in 1992, and since that time has become its longest serving conductor in over 70 years.
 He was awarded life membership of MUCS in 2005, being only the second person to receive such an honour in the choir's history.
 He has directed the choir in hundreds of performances, and in 2010 led it on its first international tour, conducting throughout Germany, Austria, Slovakia and the Czech Republic.
 He also directed performances at the Festival of Voices in Hobart, Tasmania.